 What is Linux Subsystem for Windows

-If you are an avid Linux user then you may know Wine, a famous software that lets you run various Windows applications on Linux systems like Ubuntu.
-Linux Subsystem for Windows is very similar but allows you to run Linux directly on Windows.
+If you are an avid Linux user then you may know of Wine, a famous software that lets you run various Windows applications in Linux systems like Ubuntu.
+Linux Subsystem for Windows is very similar but allows you to run Linux directly in Windows.

 No, Linux Subsystem for Windows is not a virtual machine or a re-complied software like Cygwin.
-With Linux Subsystem for Windows installed, you'll be accessing the Linux terminal, run various commands, and install various Linux applications.
+By installing Linux subsystem in Windows 10, you'll be directly accessing the Linux terminal, run various commands, and install various Linux applications.

 One thing to keep in mind is that you should be running 64-bit Windows 10 operating system with Fall Creators Update (v1709) or above to use Linux Subsystem for Windows.
-Here's how you can install Linux Subsystem for Windows.
+If you are unsure, check Windows 10 version and proceed to the next steps.

-Before you proceed to install Linux Subsystem, save all your work.
+Before you proceed to install Linux Subsystem in Windows 10, save all your work.
 Your system will restart in the process.